 Gambling is coming to Massachusetts in a big way.

-Unlike some other states, Massachusetts has not challenged the federal ban on sports betting.
-In 2018, there is no indication the state will any time soon either.
+Unlike some other states, Massachusetts did not challenge the federal ban on sports betting.
 However, Gov. Charlie Baker did sign a bill into law that legalized paid-entry fantasy sports in 2016, adopting Attorney General Maura Healey‘s regulations governing fantasy sports in the state.

 There are no fees or taxes associated with fantasy sports operations in Massachusetts.
 However, that could change when the current regulation deal expires in 2018.

 The state created a committee to study online gambling after passing daily fantasy sports (DFS) legislation.
 The committee’s existence signals that Massachusetts Gaming Commission Chairman Stephen Crosby appears to support the passage of online gambling legislation.
 He previously claimed online gambling is a reality in Massachusetts already and expressed a desire to regulate and tax it.

 One might assume Crosby’s sentiment applies to sports gambling too, although the committee has not expressly considered it.

 In 1992, the federal government passed the Professional and Amateur Sports Protection Act (PASPA).
 This essentially made Nevada the only state allowed to offer legal sports betting.
 It also grandfathered in existing parlay sports betting in Delaware.

 The American Gaming Association (AGA) regularly called to repeal the law.
 The organization says Americans are betting billions on sports every year.
 Most of it is wagered with illegal bookies and offshore online gambling operations.